-Interpretive response: In general, there are three methods used to quantify and evaluate the effect of uncorrected errors on the financial statements.
-[SAB Topic 1M]
+Interpretive response: In general, there are three methods used to quantify and evaluate the effect of uncorrected prior-period errors.
+[SAB Topic 1N]

-Iron curtain method

-This method quantifies an error based on the effects of correcting the error existing in the balance sheet at the end of the current period, irrespective of the error's period(s) of origin.
+Iron curtain method Rollover method This method quantifies an error based on the effects of correcting the error existing in the balance sheet at the end of the current period, irrespective of the error's period(s) of origin.

-Rollover method

 This method quantifies an error based on the effects of correcting the error existing in each relevant financial statement.
 This method quantifies the 'actual' financial statement errors considering the amounts that would have been in the financial statements if no error existed.